amcchord/BackgroundChanger/README.md

 - IP address(es)
 - Disk space (used / total)
 - Serial number
+- System uptime
+- Timestamp when the graphic was generated

+**Left Panel (Services Status):**
+- Running services count
+- Critical services status (DHCP, DNS, Windows Update, Defender, etc.)
+- Failed services list (auto-start services that aren't running)
+- Windows Server support (shows additional server-specific services like AD, IIS, DNS Server, DHCP Server, SQL Server, Hyper-V)

 ### Features

 - **Runs at boot** — Updates the login screen before any user logs in
 - **Smart text color** — Automatically chooses white or black text based on background brightness
+- **Resolution-aware scaling** — Detects your display resolution and scales text appropriately (readable from 1024x768 to 4K+)
+- **Dual panel layout** — Services status on the left, system info on the right
+- **Windows Server support** — Automatically detects Server editions and monitors server-specific services
 - **Preserves your wallpaper** — Backs up the original image and applies overlay on top
 - **Integrates with bgchanger** — When you change wallpaper with bgchanger, the service uses the new image

-### Installation
+### Installation (Recommended: GUI Installer)

-1. Download both `bgStatusService.exe` and the `install` folder from [Releases](https://github.com/amcchord/BackgroundChanger/releases)
+1. Download `bgStatusServiceSetup.exe` from [Releases](https://github.com/amcchord/BackgroundChanger/releases)

-2. Run the installer (will request admin privileges automatically):
+2. Double-click to run — it will request admin privileges automatically

+3. Choose "Install" and follow the prompts

+4. The service will run automatically on next boot, or start it immediately when prompted

+### Installation (PowerShell Scripts)

+Alternatively, download both `bgStatusService.exe` and the `install` folder:

 ```powershell
 .\install\install.ps1
 ```

-3. The service will run automatically on next boot, or start it immediately when prompted.

 ### Uninstallation

+**Using the GUI installer:**
+1. Run `bgStatusServiceSetup.exe`
+2. Choose "Uninstall"

+**Using PowerShell:**
 ```powershell
 .\install\uninstall.ps1
 ```